Last updated Aug. 31, 2018.

 - To discriminate against the person in compensation or in terms, conditions, or privileges of employment.

 However, these three laws provide for different enforcement mechanisms.
 Under federal law, a person who has been subject to sexual harassment in the workplace must first file his or her claim with the Equal Employment Opportunity Commission.
-In contrast, the New Jersey and New York laws permit a person to file a lawsuit in court as a first step.
+In contrast, laws in New Jersey permit a person to file a lawsuit in court as a first step.

 Remedies for violations of these laws can include compensatory damages and, in particularly egregious cases, punitive damages.
 Relief may also involve ordering an employer to correct the situation in his or her workplace, such as by reinstating a wrongfully terminated employee or providing back pay commensurate with a wrongfully withheld pay raise or promotion.